daniel-falk/daniel-falk/README.md

 <img src="https://fixedit-public-hosted.s3.eu-north-1.amazonaws.com/graphics/cover2.jpg"/>

 #### What I do
 I'm the lead consultant and founder of FixedIT.ai where we help companies create cutting edge video analytics for edge devices.
-Our focus is the Axis Communications network cameras.
+We offer developer tools, platforms, advice and consultation to ACAP developers.
+Our core focus is edge applications for the Axis Communications network cameras.
 I'm a specialist in Computer Vision, Machine Learning and edge computing with many years of experience of both the deep learning field and the embedded field.
 I focus on the engineering aspects needed to maximize the bottom line profit for companies.

+I share a lot of my knowledge about ACAP development in our e-learning portal (you can sign-up for free): https://learning.fixedit.ai

 #### How I do it
 * I design and implement advanced algorithms and helps teams deliver more valuable code and better algorithms by knowledge sharing and strategic leadership.